mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 ## The old way: Theme Kit + CodeKit

-Previously I had developed a workflow using Bryan Jones' [CodeKit](https://codekitapp.com/) app and Shopify's old [Theme Kit](https://github.com/Shopify/themekit) tool.
-CodeKit provides a GUI for bundling assets with great defaults without having to resort to using a complex [Webpack](https://webpack.js.org/) config like Shopify's [Slate Theme](https://github.com/Shopify/slate).
-It also allowed me to set up a local server that could proxy to a specific development theme on the store.
+Previously I had developed a workflow using Bryan Jones' [CodeKit](https://codekitapp.com/) app[^1] and Shopify's old [Theme Kit](https://github.com/Shopify/themekit) tool.

 Using Shopify's old Theme Kit tool, I could bundle and minify assets with CodeKit, have them synced to a development theme on Shopify and then CodeKit could refresh the page for me.
 This gave me the closest thing to an ideal local development setup.
-There were some niggles though.
-One drawback was that the bundling and syncing weren't instant, so I would need to set a 2-3 second delay on the refresh to allow for the bundled files to be uploaded to Shopify.
-Kudos to CodeKit for including that functionality though.

-Another was that at some point CodeKit released a fix for a bug where some urls weren't being encoded.
-Unfortunately, I realised I had been relying on that bug to make it easier for me to quickly launch a development server.

-This is not a knock on CodeKit.
-It must have saved me hundreds of hours over the years I've been using it and it's still my go-to for lots of projects.
-There just has never been a great out-of-the-box developer experience for managing themes on Shopify.
+There were some[^2] niggles[^3] though.

 ## Shopify CLI for themes